Fixed Fee Conveyancing

 • Complete purchase.

-• Deal with payment of Stamp Duty Land Tax.
+• Deal with the payment of Stamp Duty Land Tax.

-• Deal with application for registration at Land Registry.
+• Deal with an application for registration at HM Land Registry.

 • Notify you and your lender (if applicable) of registration once confirmed.

-In some circumstances we may increase our fees to account for additional time, work or skill required to meet your instructions.
+In some circumstances, our fees may increase to account for additional time, work or skill required to meet your instructions.
 Examples include:

 • If your lender makes detailed instructions requiring us to deal with matters other than those relating to the title to the property.